-Technology and seniors may not seem like a natural fit, but technology can help the elderly in a range of ways.
-As senior and assisted living facilities close down to reduce the spread of COVID-19 within their communities, senior living technology proved particularly critical.
+Technology and seniors may not seem like a natural fit, but technology can help protect the health and safety of seniors.
+The power of tech benefits for senior care first became apparent during the COVID-19 pandemic, but its possibilities reach far beyond COVID.
+When senior and assisted living facilities closed down to reduce the spread of COVID-19 within their communities, senior living technology proved particularly critical.

 Technology is Supporting Senior Living Safety

-However, many of these same facilities have long felt the strain of inadequate resources.
-Several senior living facilities have been plagued by staffing shortages well before the pandemic exacerbated this issue.
-This is where senior living technology can play a critical role.
-Technology-based cleaning solutions can reduce the burden on overstretched housekeeping staff expected to perform a higher level of cleanliness and disinfection to keep residents safe.
+However, many of these same facilities have long felt the strain of inadequate resources, which has only been exacerbated by the pandemic and continued labor shortages since then.
+This is where technology that can benefit senior living facilities can play a critical role.
+Technology-based cleaning solutions can reduce the burden on overstretched housekeeping staff while maintaining higher standards for cleanliness to keep residents safe.

 “Whiz has been a wonderful addition to our housekeeping team,” says a Whiz senior living facility customer.
 As they explain, “It has relieved the burden on our cleaning staff by maintaining the common areas of our building, allowing staff to spend more time cleaning individual resident suites.”

-Air Cleaning Technology Supports Healthy Air
+Cleaning Technology Supports Healthy Air

-For our senior living facility customer, tools like the Whiz prove particularly useful due to those HEPA filtration capabilities.
-“We especially appreciate knowing the HEPA filter removes particles that could compromise our residents’ health,” they say.
+For our senior living facility customer, tools like the Whiz prove particularly useful due to those filtration capabilities.
+“We especially appreciate knowing the filter removes particles that could compromise our residents’ health,” they say.
 “This is a big selling point to prospective families.”

-HEPA filter vacuums also play a critical role in removing the piles of dust and debris to which viral particles cling.
+Filtered vacuums also play a critical role in removing the piles of dust and debris to which viral particles cling.
 A square foot of carpeting can trap up to a pound of the dirt and dust that captures allergens and some airborne pathogens.
 Removing this layer of grime must be a necessary first step to ensure that air cleaning technologies are effective.

 How Technology Shapes Living Experience

 Senior living facilities are taking a range of approaches to combat these issues, including new technology uses.
-This includes a range of applications, from resident monitoring to telehealth solutions to video conferencing with families.
+This includes a range of applications, from resident monitoring to telehealth solutions, to video conferencing with families.

-Prioritizing the Right Senior Living Technology Investment
+Prioritizing the Right Technology Investment

 A survey of readership by Senior Housing News, in partnership with global health technology firm Philips, indicated that in the first half of 2020, 80% of survey respondents increased tech spending in 2020 to address the Covid-19 pandemic.
-Eighty-seven percent of survey respondents expect their organizations to improve their technology budgets in 2021.
-Prioritizing the most effective safety investments will be an essential priority, but these solutions don’t have to be cost-prohibitive.
-For example, Whiz is available on a subscription basis, allowing senior living facility administrators to pilot the solution in their buildings cost-effectively.
+Eighty-seven percent of survey respondents expected their organizations to improve their technology budgets in 2021.
+A more recent article from the publication indicates this focus on tech investments hasn’t slowed down into 2022.

 To discover how Whiz could help keep your residents safe, contact us today.